Dryer Vent Cleaning

 How Much Does Dryer Vent Cleaning Cost?

-We charge $150 for the 1st 10 feet of dryer vent ducting and $50 for every 10 feet after that.
-So if you have 20 feet of ducting it would be $200.
-If you clean your dryer vent while we are doing your air ducts we discount the dryer vent cleaning 50%.
+We charge $175 for the 1st 10 feet of dryer vent ducting and $50 for every 10 feet after that.
+So if you have 20 feet of ducting it would be $225 + sales tax.
+If you clean your dryer vent while we are doing your air ducts we discount the dryer vent cleaning $50.
+If your ducting is extremely full our plugged or if there needs to be modifications made to the ductwork or if new flex duct needs to be installed to the back of the dryer there would be an additional charge.

 To help prevent fires caused by dryer vents, we recommend you do the following: